LiveGameDesign/LiveGameDesign.github.io/_posts/2019-01-02-Live-Game-Design-Symposium.md

 author: Riemer van Rozen and Anders Bouwer, Amsterdam University of Applied Sciences
 categories: project update
 ---
-## Closing Symposium
+**Invitation.** The concluding afternoon Symposium on Live Game Design will be held in Amsterdam on Wednesday February 27th.
-he Symposium on Live Game Design will be held in Amsterdam on Wednesday February 27th.
-We conclude 3 years of applied research, present results and discuss next steps.
-Let us know if you want to join.
+We invite game businesses, students, lecturers and researchers to participate.
+We present results of three years of applied research, and discuss next steps.
 Registration is free but also mandatory.

 **Date:** Wednesday February 27th, 2019.